Social and eco sustainability work hand in hand

 Culture is probably very low on the list of polluting industries compared to big oil, fast fashion, mass agriculture or war.
 However, cultural workers lowering our impact can already make a bit of a difference, but mostly, we are very visible to the public eye and can influence whole communities to pay attention to eco sustainability.

 Recently, a festival un-booked a headliner who wanted to fly by private jet.
 The use of a jet was justified by a tight schedule from the artist’s side, but does the end justify this kind of means, or could the artist play the festival next year instead?
-Following Covid restrictions, many artists see an urgency in accumulating high-paying gigs and funds, this is very understandable; however, a person who already has a proper living may not need to accumulate more at the expense of the quality of air others need to breathe, nor by sending out the message that private jets are welcome in our industry – also looking at you Burning Man.
+Following Covid restrictions, many artists see an urgency in accumulating high-paying gigs and funds, this is very understandable; however, a person who already has a proper living may not need to accumulate more at the expense of the quality of air others need to breathe, nor by sending out the message that private jets are welcome in our industry – also looking at you Burning Man and Taylor Swift.

 Transport is one big polluter in our industry, could streaming and residencies help, could events booking more local acts help as well?
 No such major issue will have one answer, but the discussion should at least be public and wide-spread, together we can crowd-source workable solutions.